atrisovic/weather-panel.github.io/_sources/content/weighting-schemes.md

 ### The spatial gridding scheme

-The spatial gridding scheme is determined by 6 numbers: a latitude and longitude of an origin point, a horizontal and vertical cell lengths, and a number of rows and columns.
+The spatial gridding scheme is determined by 6 numbers: a latitude and longitude of an origin point, meridional (north-south) and zonal (east-west) cell lengths, and a number of rows and columns.
     - The most common origin point is the location of the lower-left corner of the lower-left grid cell.
 For example, for a global dataset, that might be 90°S, 180°W, which is represented in x, y coordinates as (-180, -90).
 Sometimes (particularly with NetCDF files), grid cell center locations will be used instead.
     - Grid cell sizes are often given as decimal representation of fractions of a degree, such as $0.0083333333333 = 1 / 120$ of a degree.
 This is the grid cell size needed globally to ensure a km-scale resolution.
-Usually the horizontal and vertical grid cell lengths are the same, and reported as a single number.
+Usually, the meridional and zonal grid cell lengths are the same and are reported as a single number.
     - The number of grid cells is the most common way to describe the spatial coverage of the dataset.
 A global dataset will have 180 / cellsize rows and 360 / cellsize columns.